-Part of the Austro-Hungarian empire (until WWI) and Italy (which annexed Western Slovenia after WWI), you can find Austrian, Hungarian and Italian influences in Slovenian cuisine.
+Part of the Austro-Hungarian empire (until World War One) and Italy (which annexed Western Slovenia after World War One), you can find Austrian, Hungarian and Italian influences in Slovenian cuisine.
 While it was also part of the former (Kingdom and later the Socialist Federal Republic of) Yugoslavia, Slovenian cuisine is distinctly different from the typical Balkan fare of ćevapčići and burek that its southern neighbours are renowned for (though you can get them in Slovenia as well).

 What food should you sample when travelling around Western Slovenia?

 It’s hard to pin down dishes that originated in/around the Slovenian capital but the two we would suggest you try when in Ljubljana are Štruklji and Potica.

 Štrukljis (Slovenian Dumplings) come in all variations – savoury or sweet; round like a ball or like slices of rolled dough; on its own or as a side dish.
 And each region (or even town/village) has its own version yet again.
 A great place to sample (quite) a few different varieties is My Dumplings Of Slovenia in Ljubljana.